 An Investigation Report is a comprehensive document which includes copies of all interview transcripts, relevant policy, and evidence collected during the investigation.
-The Investigator will draft Investigative Findings containing a summary of the evidence and whether it meets the preponderance standard.
-A copy of the Investigation Report will only be made available to you and the Respondent.
-The Investigation Report is a confidential document and any downloading or sharing of the document with other parties is prohibited.
+The investigator will draft investigative findings containing a summary of the evidence and whether it meets the preponderance standard.
+A copy of the Investigation Report will only be made available to you and the Claimant(s).
+The Investigation Report is a confidential document prohibited from being downloaded or shared with anyone.

 A Notice of Decision is a summary of the investigative findings and legal analysis explaining how the conduct did or did not violate the Code.
-A copy of the Notice of Decision will be made available to you, the Respondent, the appropriate NGB, and the USOPC.
-The Notice of Decision is a confidential document and any downloading or sharing of the document with other parties is prohibited.
+A copy of the Notice of Decision will be made available to you, the Claimant(s), the appropriate NGB, and the USOPC.
+The Notice of Decision is a confidential document prohibited from being downloaded or shared with anyone.

-After the Center completes a Formal Resolution and issues a Notice of Decision in which a violation is found, a Respondent may challenge the Center's findings via arbitration.
+After the Center completes a Formal Resolution and issues a Notice of Decision in which a violation is found, you have the right to challenge the Center's findings via arbitration.
 The arbitration is a hearing, typically virtual, before a neutral arbitrator wherein the Center and the Respondent have an opportunity to present opening and closing arguments and introduce evidence, including testimony from Claimants and witnesses.